jadecobra/python_tdd_exercises/source/calculator/calculator_i/calculator.rst

             first_number = 0.1234
             second_number = -5.6789

-  the test is still passing.
+  the test is still green.
 The problem with this is I lose the test for the previous number, everytime I change a number.
 I need a better way

 * I want to use random numbers for ``first_input`` and ``second_input`` to make sure that the ``add`` :ref:`function<what is a function?>` always returns the result of adding the two numbers without knowing what the numbers will be.
 I can do this with the `random module`_ from the `Python standard library`_.
 I add an `import statement`_ for it at the top of ``test_calculator.py``